linka-cloud/coredns-split/README.md

 ## Description

-The split plugin allows filtering DNS Server response Records based on network definitions.
+The split plugin allows filtering DNS Server responses Records based on network definitions.
 That way you do not need to run multiple DNS servers to handle split DNS.

+If there are multiple A Records in the response, only the records matching the defined network will be returned to a matching querier, and the records not matching the network to the other sources.

+This plugin is not about security, it is design only to give a better answer to the incoming source IP, if you need to apply security filtering rules, please consider using the [**coredns** *acl*](https://coredns.io/plugins/acl/) plugin.

 ## Compilation